Vietnam.vn - Nền tảng quảng bá Việt Nam

 What did the study find?

-According to two studies published in the international journal Cancers , a "rainbow" diet with colorful fruits and vegetables is the best way to prevent UTTTL, according to Express.
+According to two studies published in the international cancer journal Cancers , a "rainbow" diet with a variety of colorful fruits and vegetables is the best way to prevent prostate cancer, according to Express.

-Similar to the Mediterranean diet, scientists found that a diet rich in micronutrients not only reduced the risk of developing prostate cancer but also accelerated recovery in patients undergoing radiation therapy.
+Similar to the Mediterranean diet, scientists have found that a diet rich in micronutrients not only reduces the risk of prostate cancer but also speeds up recovery in radiation-treated patients.

 Nghiên cứu: Cách ăn tốt nhất để ngăn ngừa ung thư tuyến tiền liệt - Ảnh 2.

-A 'rainbow' diet of colorful fruits and vegetables is the best way to prevent prostate cancer
+A "rainbow" diet with a variety of colorful fruits and vegetables is the best way to prevent prostate cancer.

-Researchers analyzed micronutrient concentrations in blood samples from 116 late-onset prostate cancer patients and 132 healthy controls.
+Researchers analyzed micronutrient concentrations in blood samples from 116 patients with late-onset prostate cancer and 132 healthy control subjects.

-Results showed that patients with CRC had lower levels of lutein, lycopene, alpha-carotene, selenium and higher levels of iron, sulfur and calcium than the control group.
+The results showed that patients with prostate cancer had lower levels of lutein, lycopene, alpha-carotene, and selenium, and higher levels of iron, sulfur, and calcium compared to the control group.

-Increased DNA damage from radiation exposure is also associated with lower blood levels of lycopene and selenium, which increase the risk of prostate cancer and sensitivity to radiation damage.
+Increased DNA damage from radiation exposure is also associated with lower levels of lycopene and selenium in the blood, increasing the risk of prostate cancer and sensitivity to radiation harm.

-Lycopene is found in red, pink and orange fruits and vegetables, including peppers, tomatoes, melons, papaya, grapes, peaches, watermelon and cranberries.
+Lycopene is found in red, pink, and orange fruits and vegetables, including peppers, tomatoes, melons, papayas, grapes, peaches, watermelons, and cranberries.

-Study co-author from the University of South Australia, Dr Permal Deo, recommends eating foods naturally rich in lycopene and selenium as best.
+Co-author of the study from the University of South Australia, Dr. Permal Deo, recommends that it is best to eat foods that are naturally rich in lycopene and selenium.

-UTTTL has also been previously associated with ethnicity, family history, and age, but there has been little research on nutritional deficiencies associated with it.
+UTTTL has previously been associated with ethnicity, family history, and age, but there has been little research on nutritional deficiencies linked to it.

-A diet high in dairy products and low in vitamin E - found in vegetable oils, nuts, fruits and vegetables - may also increase the risk, but the evidence is unclear, Dr Deo noted, according to Express.
+Dr. Deo noted that diets high in dairy products and low in vitamin E—which is abundant in vegetable oils, nuts, fruits, and vegetables—may also increase the risk, but the evidence is inconclusive, according to Express.

-This study is the first to evaluate blood levels of micronutrients and trace elements in patients with UTTL.
+This study is the first to assess the blood levels of micronutrients and trace elements in patients with prostate cancer.

 Source link